SAP-samples/btp-resource-consumption-monitor/README.md

 ### 2. SAC Content

 This component is optional but provides additional insights.
+***Temporary note: The current content package requires SAC version 2024.13 or later.
+We are looking at options to lower this dependency to 2024.08***

 #### Step 1.
 Define connection
 In order for the SAC dashboards to connect to your data, it needs a connection to your HDI container.
 The name of this connection has to be `BTPRCHDI`.